maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ### Study 4 - observations

-Iterators and general and generators specifically, have a prominent role in Python.
+Iterators in general and generators specifically, have a prominent role in Python.

-For example, they exist in generator comprehensions
+For example, there are _generator comprehensions_:

 ```python
 >>> g = (i*i for i in [1,2,3,4,5])